 As more than 700 people drown in the UK and Ireland every year – with many more experiencing serious injuries as a result of an accident with water – we’re beginning to wonder if we’re in the midst of a national water safety crisis.
 At the time of writing – 2nd July 2019 – there have been 5 incidents of accidental drowning in the past 5 days in England alone.
 We’ve written time-and-again in our news updates of how 50% of drownings in open water occur when individuals have no intention of entering water at all.
 However, what is most striking in regard to these 5 recent deaths is just how tragically young the majority of the victims are – the youngest person to drown was a 12 year old child.

-In their ground-breaking water safety report ‘Global Report on Drowning’, the World Health Organisation points out that drowning is among the top ten leading cause of death for children.
+In their ground-breaking water safety report ‘Global Report on Drowning’, the World Health Organisation points out that drowning is among the top ten leading causes of death for children.
 With figures published up until 2016 suggesting drownings in the UK steadily increasing year-on-year, one can’t help but wonder if the very recent tragedies occurring on a daily basis in the UK aren’t so much a bleak few days but the alarming shape of things to come?

 PORTSAFE SAVES PUBLIC LIFE IN BEDFORD

 Our public-access water rescue system is currently installed in over 50 high-risk public water areas across the UK, including 12 Portsafes in Bedfordshire as the result of a collaborative drive together with Bedfordshire Fire and Rescue Service.
 We're thrilled to report that after only a few days of being in situ a Portsafe with telescopic rescue pole stationed along the embankment in Bedford town centre was deployed to successfully save a member of the public from drowning.

 The official word from Nick Lyall, Superintendent & Head of Operations at Bedfordshire Police as follows: